Hornbill-Docs/servicemanager-config/servicemanager-config/advanced-tools-and-settings/application-settings.md

 ## Request settings

+### Questions section on request forms

 `app.request.questions.excludeConditionalQuestions`

 * The default setting for this is `OFF`.
 * When this setting is `OFF`, conditional Intelligent Capture questions that were not displayed in Intelligent Capture flows will appear in the *Questions* section on the request forms.
 * When this setting is `ON`, conditional Intelligent Capture questions that were not displayed in Intelligent Capture flows will not appear in the *Questions* section on the request forms.

+`app.request.questions.hideUnansweredQuestions`

+* The default setting for this is `OFF`.
+* When this setting is `OFF`, unanswered questions from Intelligent Capture flows will appear in the *Questions* section on the request forms.
+* When this setting is `ON`, unanswered questions from Intelligent Capture flows will not appear in the *Questions* section on the request forms.

+`com.hornbill.servicemanager.pinSections.questions`

+* The default setting for this is `OFF`.
+* When this setting is `OFF`, the *Questions* section on request forms will be collapsed by default, and users can expand it to view the questions and answers.
+* When this setting is `ON`, the *Questions* section on request forms will always stay expanded.

 ## Knowledge Center settings